Derceta, a Fish. Semiramis a Doue.

 She brought besides; from her abhorred home,

-The surfet of Echidna,
+The surfet of Echidna,62 with the fome

 Of hell-bred Cerberus, still-wandring Error,